sandialabs/canary/docs/source/basics/testfile.rst

-.. _introduction-testfile:
+.. _basics-testfile:

 The test file
 =============

 A test file is a python script ending with ``.pyt``.
 If execution of the script results in an exit code of ``0``, the test passes.
-Non-zero exit codes indicate some other type of test failure (see :ref:`introduction-status` for additional test statuses).
+Non-zero exit codes indicate some other type of test failure (see :ref:`basics-status` for additional test statuses).
 A good test ensures the correctness of output given a set of inputs and should be as simple, and fast running, as possible.

 .. note::